softqmisg/HotBoxTrainWheelAxel/README.md

 # HotBoxTrainWheelAxel
-HMI for meausring temperatur of  wheel axel of train
+HMI for meausring and logging temperature of wheel axel of train